wttech/gradle-aem-plugin/README.md

 ##### Standalone tailer tool

 Tailer could be used as standalone tool.
-See [documentation](dists/gradle-aem-tailer).
+Just download it from [here](dists/gradle-aem-tailer).

 ## How to's